 Min is reading one of Herid Fel's books in Rand's quarters in the Sun Palace.
 She hopes to find a clue as to why he was killed.
 She is distracted though, hoping that Rand will come back.
 When the doors swing open and admit Rand she doesn't spring up to greet him.
 He should have been back sooner and he should have sent her messages.
 She gives him a piece of her mind when he asks why the Maidens look upset.
 He tells her he did write.
 Two one line messages delivered by an Asha'man don't count in Min's opinion.

 Dobraine comes in to brief Rand on the situation in Cairhien.
-Min isn't at all pleased at having to play servant.
+Min isn't at all pleased at having to play a servant.
 It seems the great game has continued as always in Rand's absence.
 The name Cadsuane comes up a number of times in the conversation.
 Later Rafela and Merana enter as well.
 They have come to tell Rand they have made a bargain with the Sea Folk.
 When Rand hears the terms he gets very upset with them.
 Merana gets angry herself.
 After Rand, a ta'veren, left and the Sea Folk realized they had been dancing to a ta'veren's strings negotiations were hard indeed.
 If he wanted a better bargain he should have stayed.
 Rand calms down and realizes Merana is right.
 He tells them they did a good job.

-Just when they are about to get comfortable three Maidens enter.
-The beat Rand up thoroughly and make it clear that he has broken his word to them by going off to fight without them.
+Just when they are about to get comfortable, three Maidens enter.
+They beat Rand up thoroughly and make it clear that he has broken his word to them by going off to fight without them.
 He will not do this again.
 When they leave Min is outraged.
 She wants to have them punished.
 Rand calms her down.
 They had every right to do what they did and he knows it.
 Min thinks he is being stubborn and just for that he deserves a few bruises.

 Daigian Moseneillin comes in with a message from Cadsuane.
-The Aes Sedai tells Rand Cadsuane is too busy with her embroidery to come see Rand now.
+The Aes Sedai tells Rand Cadsuane is too busy with her embroidery to come and see Rand now.
 This insult makes Rand angry again.
-He tells says Cadsuane can go to the pit of doom for all he cares.
+He says that Cadsuane can go to the pit of doom for all he cares.
 Min tells him that won't do.
 He needs her.

 Rand's Point of View:

-Rand it preparing in his quarters for a visit to Cadsuane.
+Rand is preparing in his quarters for a visit to Cadsuane.
 He is still hurting all over from the beating the Maidens gave him.
 He had promised.
 Min wants to go with him if he insists on this foolish plan but Rand tells her to stay in their quarters.
 At least he can keep her safe.